 Helping seniors beat the holiday blues

-It’s that time of the year again.
-A special occasion where family and friends get together to eat, drink and be merry.
-One where the angelic voices of carollers fill the brisk winter air with messages of hope, peace and joy.
-Where family traditions are celebrated and hopefully, carried on for years to come.
+The holiday season – when family and friends get together to eat, drink and be merry.
+It’s a time when the voices of carolers fill the brisk winter air with messages of hope, peace and joy and where family traditions are celebrated and hopefully, carried on for years to come.

-The year-end festivities may seem like a magical moment for many, but for certain individuals such as seniors, it is the height of isolation and loneliness.
+The year-end festivities may seem magical for many, but for certain individuals such as seniors, it can heighten feelings of isolation and loneliness.
 Spouses may have fallen ill, or have passed away.
 Kids and grandkids may be living far away.
 Close neighbours and friends may have moved away.

 Whatever the reason, it’s hard not to reminisce about the people in their lives and feel nostalgic about the good old days during this time of the year.
-The last thing we want is for the elders in our lives to isolate themselves.
+The last thing we want is for the seniors in our lives to isolate themselves.
 Isolation leads to loneliness.
 And vice versa.

-So, what can caregivers, adult children and friends do to help seniors beat the holiday blues?
-At Bayshore HealthCare, we believe the festive season is all about home and family.
+So, what can caregivers – adult children and friends – do to help seniors beat the holiday blues?
 Little gestures can go a long way in putting a big smile onto the face of someone you care about and love.
 Be thoughtful.
 Be caring.
 Be full of heart.

 To help you get started, here are a few suggestions from the Bayshore HealthCare family: